 Criteria for Selection:

-- How successfully the business will promote the goals of the grant.
+- How effectively the business will promote sustainability.

-- The applicant’s understanding of business development as demonstrated in the business plan.
+- The applicant’s understanding of business development and management.

 - Letters of recommendation.

-The winner will be announced at the BA in Sustainability spring residency graduation held during the first week of March at Goddard College in Plainfield, VT.
-The award will be distributed in two parts: $1250 will be given at the time of the announcement.
+The winner will be announced at the Goddard BA in Sustainability Program spring residency held during the first week of March at Goddard College in Plainfield, VT.
+The award will be given in two parts: $1250 will be given at the time of the announcement.
 On August 1, the student will provide a written progress report on how the award is being used to reach the sustainability goals.
-If the report is approved by the review committee, the student will receive the remaining $1250.
-The student will present a workshop about the business during the BA in Sustainability fall residency following the award.
+If the report is approved by the sustainability team, the student will receive the remaining $1250.
+The student will present a workshop about the business at the BA in Sustainability spring residency in the year following the award.